minio/minio/docs/orchestration/docker-swarm/README.md

   192.168.99.100:2377
 ```

 You can now [add worker nodes](https://docs.docker.com/engine/swarm/swarm-tutorial/add-nodes/) to the swarm by running the above command.
-Find detailed steps to create the Swarm on [Docker documentation site](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/).
+Find detailed steps to create the swarm on [Docker documentation site](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/).

 ## 3. Create Docker secrets for Minio